GuilhermeSouza96/Portfolio/Study/README.md

 - 💡 **Case Studies and Mini-Challenges**
   Practical scenarios like rent payment tracking, invoice reconciliation, and more.

+- ✂️ **Outlier Detection & Removal**
+Identifying and removing statistical outliers using the Interquartile Range (IQR) method to ensure clean and reliable data for analysis.

 ## 📂 Structure

 Each notebook is self-contained and titled according to the theme or task it explores.